 As a Christian community striving to follow Jesus Christ, we rejoice in your presence among us.
 Diversity is a gift of grace in Creation, and we would love to see you here.
 At Redeemer, we honor everyone in our tradition of "whoever you are and wherever you are on your spiritual journey, you are welcome here.”

-Our worship is centered on the Eucharist, and is celebrated on Sundays at 10am and on various Holy Days.
+Our worship is centered on Prayer and the Eucharist.
+It is celebrated on Sundays at 10:30 am and on various Holy Days.
 "Laying on of Hands" healing is provided each Sunday at services.
 Communion is open to everyone who chooses to participate.

 Your generous donations support Redeemer’s worship services, music, outreach programs, and more.